ParuhangL/Python-Script-Validation/README.md

-Excel Data Validator (Nepali BS Date Aware)
+📊 Excel Data Validator (Nepali BS Date Aware)
-A Python tool to validate Nepali financial Excel files (.xlsx, .xlsm, .xls) with support for Nepali calendar (BS) using nepali-datetime.
-It checks key fields like Member ID, Loan Dates, Maturity Dates, Share Amounts, and highlights errors with colors.
+A Python tool for validating Excel files (.xlsx, .xlsm, and .xls) used in Nepali financial data migration and quality assurance workflows.
+This script performs intelligent validations on key fields such as Member ID, Loan Dates, Maturity Dates, Share Amounts, and more — with support for Nepali calendar (BS) using the nepali-datetime module.

-Features
+🧩 Key Features
-Validate multiple Excel files at once
+✅ Validate multiple Excel files in one go
+✅ Highlights:

+Missing or duplicate Member IDs and Names

+Invalid or future BS dates (LoanIssueDate, BirthDate, MaturityDate, etc.)

+Improper PeriodType or DurationType values

+Non-numeric, zero, or negative balances

-Highlights missing/duplicate IDs, invalid/future BS dates, incorrect Period/Duration types, invalid balances, and share amounts not divisible by 100
+Share amounts not divisible by 100

-Supports .xlsx, .xlsm (via openpyxl) and .xls (via xlwings)
+✅ Supports .xlsx, .xlsm, and .xls formats

-Color-coded highlights:
-🔴 Red = critical errors
-🟢 Green = duplicates
-🔵 Blue = invalid balances
-🟠 Orange = warnings (e.g., future birthdates)
+✅ Uses both openpyxl and xlwings as appropriate
+✅ Colored highlighting (Red, Green, Orange, Blue) for easy visual QA

-Requirements
+🛠️ Requirements
+Make sure you have Python 3.8+ and install the following packages:

 bash
 Copy
 Edit
 pip install pandas openpyxl xlwings nepali-datetime
+Note:
-Note: xlwings requires Excel installed for .xls files.
+xlwings requires Microsoft Excel installed on your system to work with .xls files.

-Usage
+🗃️ File Support
+Format	Description	Library Used
+.xlsx	Standard Excel file	openpyxl
+.xlsm	Macro-enabled Excel	openpyxl
+.xls	Legacy Excel format	xlwings

+📂 How to Use
-Run the script:
+Run the script using Python:

 bash
 Copy
 Edit
 python validate_excel_files.py
-Select Excel files via the file dialog.
-The script will validate, highlight issues, save, and open each file automatically.
+A file dialog will appear — select one or more Excel files to validate.

+The script will:

+Open each file

+Validate and highlight errors

+Save the updated file

+Automatically open the file in Excel for review

-Validation Rules Summary
+🎯 Validation Rules
-Member ID/Name: not blank, unique, numeric
+Field Type	Validation Logic
+Member ID/Name	Must not be blank.
+IDs must be unique and numeric.

-Loan Dates (BS): valid format, not future
+Loan Dates (BS)	Must be in correct format and not in the future.

-Maturity Date: not before LoanIssueDate/AccountOpenDate

-PeriodType/DurationType: single character

-Balances/Amounts: numeric & > 0
+Maturity Date	Must not be before LoanIssueDate or AccountOpenDate PeriodType/DurationType	Must be a single character Balance/Amount	Must be a number > 0.
+Highlights blue if invalid.

-Share Amount: divisible by 100
+Share Amount	Must be divisible by 100

-Closing Balance: must not be null
+Closing Balance	Must not be null

+🎨 Color Codes
+Color	Meaning
+🔴 Red	Missing, invalid, or critical error
+🟢 Green	Duplicate ID/account number
+🔵 Blue	Invalid balance or amount
+🟠 Orange	Suspicious but not critical (e.g., future birthdate)

-Notes
+📌 Notes
+Script supports Nepali BS Dates using nepali_datetime.

-Works offline with GUI picker (tkinter)
+Works offline with GUI file picker using tkinter.

-Detects columns by name

-Non-destructive highlighting in original files
+Columns are detected by name (e.g., "LoanIssueDate BS", "MaturityDateBS", "ShareAmt", etc.).

+Entirely non-destructive — original file is updated with highlights only.